Another Dirty Canadian Cool Front

 Sunrise/Sunset Times for Minneapolis

-Temperatures on Sunday will be extremely hot across the Southern and Western US, where a number of record highs will be possible.
-Some locations in the Southwestern US could be reaching all-time record highs including Death Valley, CA. The forecast on Sunday for Death Valley is 129F.
-The all-time record high is 134F.
+Temperatures on Tuesday will be extremely hot across the Southern and Western US, where a number of record highs will be possible.

-The weather outlook on Sunday will feature isolated thunderstorms across parts of the Central US with more widespread storms possible along and east of the Mississippi River Valley.
+The weather outlook on Tuesday will feature isolated thunderstorms across parts of the Central US.

 National Weather Outlook

-The weather outlook through Monday shows scattered showers and storms possible along and east of the Mississippi River Valley.
-Some of the heaviest rains will ride up into the Northeast, where a few isolated strong to severe storms will be possible.
+The weather outlook through Wednesday shows isolated storms here and there across parts of the nation.
+Some of the storms could be a strong to severe with locally heavy rainfall.

 Extended Precipitation Outlook